urbit/docs/docs/programming/system/subscriptions.md

 coming over this duct.
 If your bone and wire are the same as when you subscribed, then the cancellation will happen correctly.

-The only state we need for `:sink` is a boolean to indicate whether we're already subscribed to `:source`.
+The only state we need for `:examples-sink` is a boolean to indicate whether we're already subscribed to `:examples-source`.
 We use `available/?`, where `?` is the sign of type boolean (similar to `*`, `@`) (which defaults to true).

 In `++poke-noun` we check our input to see both if it's `%on` and we're available.
-If so, we produce the move to subscribe to `:source`:
+If so, we produce the move to subscribe to `:examples-source`:

 ```
 [ost %peer /subscribe [our %source] /the-path]